How to Identify Drywood Termite Droppings, AKA Drywood Termite Fecal Pellets, Frass, or Poo

-Drywood termite pellets, termite droppings, or termite frass…whatever you call it you don’t want to find it in or around your house.
-How do you know whether that little dry pile of something you find is from drywood termites?
+Drywood termite fecal pellets, drywood termite droppings, or termite frass…whatever you call it you don’t want to find it in or around your house.
+How do you know whether that little dry pile of something suspicious is from drywood termites?
 Look at this photo comparison.
-Drywood termite pellets look a lot like coffee grounds mixed with sand.
+Drywood termite droppings (drywood termite pellets) look a lot like coffee grounds mixed with sand.
 Magnified, termite pellets have the smooth shape of arborio rice, not the chippy shape of coffee grounds or salt and pepper.
-Drywood termite fecal pellets are hard, elongated and less than 1/25 inch long.
+Drywood termite droppings or fecal pellets are hard, elongated and less than 1/25 inch long.
 They have rounded ends and six flattened or concavely depressed sides with ridges at angles between the six surfaces.
 Unlike other critter poo, termite pellets are not smelly or harmful.
 Drywood termites derive their nutrition from cellulose in wood.
 Within a termite’s gut are large numbers of bacteria and single-celled animals called protozoa.
 The protozoa produce enzymes that digest cellulose causing the break down of wood particles to simpler compounds that termites absorb as food.
 Undigested particles are excreted as fecal pellets.

 Other terms for drywood termite fecal pellets include drywood termite frass, drywood termite excrement, and drywood termite droppings.
 We recommend that homeowners order a termite inspection at the first sign of drywood termite fecal pellets.
+University of California Integrated Pest Management Program explains that “Because of the difficulty in detecting drywood termites and determining the extent of the damage, do-it-yourself treatments are not recommended.”
 It is always recommended that real estate professionals order a termite inspection of all structures before they are listed for sale.

 Reader Submitted Photos: